Comprehensive Analysis of Negative Sampling in Knowledge Graph Representation Learning: Theoretical Analysis

 \subsection{Subsampling for KGE}

 The discussion thus far has been on the assumption that the NS loss function fits the model to the distribution $p_{d}(y|x)$ defined from the observed data.
 However, what the NS loss actually does is to fit the model to the true distribution $p'_{d}(y|x)$ that exists behind the observed data.
-To fill in the gap between $p_{d}(y|x)$ and $p'_{d}(y|x)$, by assuming two functions $A(x,y)$ and $B(x)$, we reformulate the NS loss as follows.
+To fill in the gap between $p_{d}(y|x)$ and $p'_{d}(y|x)$, we reformulate the NS loss in Eq.~(\ref{eq:ns:loss:kge}) by the Monte Carlo method as